NakedObjectsGroup/NakedObjectsFramework/README.md

 Naked Objects
 =============
-Naked Objects is a mature framework, under continuous development for 20 years (last 7 on GitHub) and now at version 11.
+Naked Objects is a mature framework, under continuous development for 20 years (last 7 on GitHub) and now at version 12.

 Full documentation of how use the framework (typically starting from the Template projects) is contained in the [Application Developer Manual](https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/DeveloperManual.docx).
 There is no need to download and build the source, as the recommended way to use the framework is via the published NuGet and NPM packages.
-(However there are details in the manual on how to build the source for those that want to.)
+(However there are details in the manual on how to build the source for those that really want to.)

-As of v11, all assemblies will are now built on .NET Core 3.
-Dependency on System.Dynamic, has been removed, due to concerns that it might be cause of (very rare) runtime errors.
-The NuGet package structure has also been simplified to just two packages:
+Differences between v12 and v11:

-* NakedObjects.Server (currently v11.0.0)
+* Now works with either Entity Framework Core or Entity Framework 6

-* NakedObjects.ProgrammingModel (currently v11.0.0.)
+* Permits Properties (incl.
+Collection properties) to be 'contrributed' to an object (using the new **DisplayAsProperty** attribute) in a manner similar to the existing concept of 'contributed actions'.
-	Note however that this is identical to 7.0.4 - the previous release - except compiled against .NET Core 3, so no changes to domain object model code are required.
-(Members obsoleted since 7.0 have now been removed).
+* Permits actions whose purpose is to edit one or more properties on a persisent objects to be annoted with the new **Edit** attribute, and hence allowe the action to be invoked using the new 'edit' icon next to any of those fields, and to edit the propert values _in situ_ rather than via a separate dialog.

 Naked Functions
 ===============